Allendale station (NJ Transit): Since 1949

 In 1949, the borough purchased the land around the depot from the railroad; the purchase closed a year later and parking lots were built.
 The Allendale Garden Club re-landscaped the grounds in conjunction with the borough.
 In 1960 the Erie merged with the Delaware, Lackawanna and Western Railroad to create the Erie-Lackawanna Railroad; the merged company was unable to compete and, like many other Northeastern railroads, was combined into the federally owned Conrail in the mid-1970s.

 In 1982, the station came under the control of New Jersey Transit (NJT), the public agency which had taken over commuter rail in the state from Conrail.
 That year, the depot was renovated heavily along with other stations in the state; the goal was to encourage the borough to take over operating and maintaining the station building.
 NJT installed new structural support beams on the west side of the depot, creating a new foundation for the depot, replacing walls, floors and gutters.
 The exterior was stuccoed.
 However, the unused service windows and general unkemptness persisted afterward.
 Five years later, NJT installed new low-level platforms at the depot, replacing the sidewalks and curbs and reseeding the lawns.

-Station layout
+Layout

 This station has two tracks, each with a low-level side platform.

 Allendale station provides three permit parking lots; the first, located around the depot, has 77 spaces that are permit-based during the day.
 There are also two lots on the east side of the tracks of Allendale Avenue.
 The second lot has 43 permit-based parking spaces, with free evening parking and weekend parking.
 The third lot has 138 spaces for both daily and permit parking.
 Permits are managed by the borough of Allendale.
 There are also two ticket vending machines, both located on the side of the depot facing the inbound platform.